Leh Ladakh was honestly never in my travel bucket list. Why?

 If you don’t wish to change buses and go through all the trouble to reach, then you have the option of taking the Manali to Leh Bus that leaves every day.
 This bus charges 2000 – 2500 INR per person and is basically a 2-day ride.
 On the first day of the Manali to Leh bus journey, you reach Keylong and then stay a night there in a good hotel that is arranged by the bus operator too.

 This hotel and the meals are also a part of the bus charges that you paid.
 Next day, you start early from Keylong to reach Manali in this bus and end your journey there.
-It is a tad bit expensive option but it allows you to comfortably enjoy your trip to Leh Ladakh without changing buses or purchasing bus tickets again and again.
+It is a tad bit expensive option but it allows you to comfortably enjoy your Leh Ladakh tour without changing buses or purchasing bus tickets again and again.

 Leh to Manali